Anointing of the Sick

-The Sacrament of Reconciliation has been known by four different names throughout history.
-These names are:
+The Sacrament of the Sick has been known by four different names throughout history.

 - Extreme Unction